 - Never forget to appoint a legal advisor to acquire detailed legal information.

-Thus, while it is possible, the tax and legal requirements of India and the foreign country must be understood while acquiring an overseas property.
-A person willing to acquire an overseas property should also seek expert help and guidance during this transaction to ensure it is a smooth and successful one.
+Thus, while possible, the tax and legal requirements of India and the foreign country must be understood while acquiring an overseas property.
+A person willing to accept an overseas property should also seek expert help and guidance during this transaction to ensure it is smooth and successful.